meisaputri21/Indonesian-Twitter-Emotion-Dataset/README.md

 ## Citation
 If you want to publish a paper using this dataset, please cite this publication: <br />
-**Mei Silviana Saputri, Rahmad Mahendra, and Mirna Adriani, "*Emotion Classification on Indonesian Twitter Dataset*", in Proceeding of International Conference on Asian Language Processing 2018.
-IALP) 2018. (to be published). **
+__Mei Silviana Saputri, Rahmad Mahendra, and Mirna Adriani, "*Emotion Classification on Indonesian Twitter Dataset*", in Proceeding of International Conference on Asian Language Processing 2018.
+2018. (to be published). __